Kargisa/Kargisa/README.md

 - 📕 I am learning something new everyday
 - 🏫 I am currently studying IT
 - 👉 You can contact me via GitHub or LinkedIn
-- 🎮 <b>Most importantly</b> I want to have fun and do the things best as I can!
+- 🎮 <b>Most importantly</b> I want to have fun and do things as best as I can!